rustyrussell/lightning-rfc/12-offer-encoding.md

 1. Sharing the minimum information required to prove sections of the invoice in dispute (e.g. the description of the item, the payment hash, and the merchant's signature).
-2. Contain a transferrable proof that the user is the one who was responsible for paying the invoice in the first place.
+2. Contain a transferable proof that the user is the one who was responsible for paying the invoice in the first place.

 Providing a key in *invoice_request* allows a user to prove that they were the one to request the invoice.
-In addition, the merkle construction of the BOLT 12 invoice signature allows the user to selectively reveal fields of the invoice in case of dispute.
+In addition, the Merkle construction of the BOLT 12 invoice signature allows the user to selectively reveal fields of the invoice in case of dispute.